 No identified or designated public or scenic vistas will be obstructed by the proposed project and no scenic resources will be damaged or removed.
-The proposed Official Plan Lines will identify ultimate public street rights-of-way for East Central Avenue between State Route 41 and South Cedar Avenue.
-Aside from future lighting and tree planting within the proposed rights-of-way, future construction of the major street segment will not result in significant vertical development with potential to obstruct views.
+The proposed OPLs will identify ultimate public street rights-of-way for the planned South Temperance Avenue alignment for the super arterial segment designated on the Fresno General Plan between East Jensen Avenue and the on- and off-ramps of Freeway 180.
+Aside from future lighting and tree planting within the proposed rights-of-way, future construction of the super arterial street segment will not result in vertical development with potential to obstruct views.
+Furthermore, as properties to the west and east of the proposed alignment are designated and utilized for residential purposes, the future roadway will not create visual obstructions for sensitive uses.